List of Major League Baseball career saves leaders

 Mariano Rivera, the all-time leader in saves.

 In baseball statistics, a relief pitcher is credited with a save (denoted by SV) who finishes a game for the winning team under certain prescribed circumstances.
 Most commonly a pitcher earns a save by entering in the ninth inning of a game in which his team is winning by three or fewer runs and finishing the game by pitching one inning without losing the lead.

 Mariano Rivera is the all-time leader in saves with 652.
 Rivera and Trevor Hoffman are the only pitchers in MLB history to save more than 600 career games.
-Lee Smith, Kenley Jansen, Craig Kimbrel, Francisco Rodríguez, John Franco, and Billy Wagner are the only other pitchers to save more than 400 games in their careers.
+Kenley Jansen, Lee Smith, Craig Kimbrel, Francisco Rodríguez, John Franco, Billy Wagner, and Aroldis Chapman are the only other pitchers to save more than 400 games in their careers.